How to Prevent Ovarian Hyperstimulation Syndrome After Egg Retrieval?Fertility Treatment

 Most OHSS symptoms should improve in 7-10 days.
 If the fertility treatment does not lead to a pregnancy, OHSS usually gets better by the time the next period begins.
-If pregnancy does not occur, OHSS symptoms can worsen and continue for up to a few weeks or more.
+If pregnancy does not occur, OHSS symptoms can worsen for up to a few weeks or more.

 How severe can OHSS get?

 Severe OHSS is not common but can be life-threatening.
 The risks may include ascites, i.e., fluid collection in the abdomen or sometimes in the chest.

 How to reduce OHSS bloating?